NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services

-- Chair of the postdoc application selection committee at L2IT (2021)
+- Chair of the gravitational-wave postdoc application selection committee at L2IT (2021)
-- Chair of the PhD application selection committee at L2IT (2021)
+- Chair of the gravitational-wave PhD application selection committee at L2IT (2021)
 - Member of the PhD application review committee at the AEI Potsdam (from 2019 to 2021)
 - Organizer of the weekly seminars in the Astrophysical and Cosmological Relativity division at the AEI Potsdam (form 2017 to 2020)

 ### Organisation of scientific meetings

+- _GW Early Career Scientists (GWECS) Meeting_, online, Sept 2021 [Chair of the OC]
-- _GW Early Career Scientists Funding Opportunity Workshop_, online, 2021 [Member of the OC]
+- _GW Early Career Scientists Funding Opportunity Workshop_, online, Jun 2021 [Member of the OC]
-- _Workshop on Gravitational Waves Astrophysics for Early Career Scientists (GWÆCS)_, Leiden, The Netherlands, 2021 [Chair of the OC]
+- _Workshop on Gravitational Waves Astrophysics for Early Career Scientists (GWÆCS)_, Leiden, The Netherlands, May 2021 [Chair of the OC]
-- _LECS webinar: European research funding opportunities for early career scientists_, online, 2020 [Organiser]
+- _LECS webinar: European research funding opportunities for early career scientists_, online, Jul 2020 [Organiser]
-- _Progress on Old and New Themes in Cosmology (PONT)_, Avignon, France, 2017 [Member of the OC]
+- _Progress on Old and New Themes in Cosmology (PONT)_, Avignon, France, Apr 2017 [Member of the OC]

 ### Qualifications